I’ve always thought I’m living a simple life not until I stayed for five days and four nights in Batanes.

 I don’t think this is my first time to see a lighthouse, but when you’re in Batanes, lighthouses for me are like giant trophies.
-Sitting proud atop magnificent hills, towering over the greeneries of Basco, this lighthouse is simply meant to be adored.
+Sitting proudly atop magnificent hills, towering over the greeneries of Basco, this lighthouse is simply meant to be adored.

 A quick stop at a tunnel built during World War II.
-And although Kuya Jun is equipped with a flash light, we just chose to check the chamber that simply leads to the other side of the road.
+And although Kuya Jun is equipped with a flashlight, we just chose to check the chamber that simply leads to the other side of the road.
 According to the map (and Kuya Jun as well), there were 5.
 We pass by one chamber that seems to lead deeper into the ground, we all decided not to go for it (Not quite a good idea since it’s quite muddy at that time making the ground a bit slippery).

 Valugan Boulder Beach

 Have you seen a long stretch of beach covered in boulders?
-Here in Batanes they have that.
+Here in Batanes, they have that.
 An unbelievable sight coupled with an unbelievable sound, Valugan Boulder Beach, is easily one of my favorite places in Batanes.
 I so want to get closer to the water but the sound the wave is making as it pounds the shore is freaking scary (but surprisingly inviting at the same time).
 I know!
 It’s crazy!